jffrli/MatrixInversion-Optimization/README.md

 tests.
 The folder contains all files required to run the test benches as well as the assembly produced by the C program.
 #

+## Input and Output
+The input of the program should be a text file containing a matrix of 11-bit integers.
+The input should not be scaled in any way.
+The program introduces a scale factor of 2^16, which is reflected in the output.
+To get the unscaled, floating point form of the inverse, divide each element in the output by the scale factor 2^16.

 ## Contents
 ### Input Files:
 - ill-cond.txt (Ill conditioned 100x100 matrix)